AlexPiche/Neuro-R-Tutorial/README.md

 ## Opening RStudio for the First Time

-On the right hand side there is the console.
+On the right hand side, there is the console.
 It is where we are going to communicate with R by submitting our instructions.

-On the left hand side you have the Environment and the History in the top panel.
+On the left hand side, you have the Environment and the History in the top panel.
 The Environment lists all the variables that you currently have in your work space (i.e. that you can call in the console).
 History registers all the operations you have sent to R. You can browse it to see your previous commands in the console.

 ## New Project